to St. Edmund Church, Oak Park, IL

-people of St. Edmund Parish are a diverse community of Christians
+people of St. Edmund Church are a diverse community of Christians

 whose beliefs are rooted in sacred scripture and the traditions of

 the Catholic faith.
 We strive to fulfill the commandments of Jesus

 to love God with all our heart, with all our soul, with all our

 mind, and with all our strength (Mk 12:30), and to love one another

 as He has loved us (Jn 13:34).
 We gather as community to be